mjordan/bagit_indexer/README.md

 ## To do

-* Provide more example queries
-* Provide a simple query script.
 * Add logging of indexing and errors
+* Get 'filename' and 'source_path' queries to work